JuliaData/DataFrames.jl/design_details.md

 And so on for -, .- , .*, ./, .^

-The standard bit operators work on `DataVec`'s:
+The standard bit operators work on `DataVector`'s:

 _TO BE FILLED IN_

-The standard comparison operators work on `DataVec`'s:
+The standard comparison operators work on `DataVector`'s:

 	NA .< NA
 	NA .< "a"